sunfishcode/annotated-types/README.md

 One use for these annotations is to guide user interfaces to components.
 For example, in a GUI, a component containing a `input:phone` may pop up a specialized phone-number entry widget, or a time:UTC` may pop up its date picker.
+Or a command-line interface might allow users to type "4 GiB" when providing a value for a "unit:B" parameter.
 However, note that the annotations are independent of the actual interface.

 Annotated types *do not perform validation*.
 For example, `input:email` does not ensure that string values contain valid email addresses, or conform